doctorcrawford/synesthesia/README.md

 ## Description

-A music visualizer that has digital artwork that is interactive with the music you play.
+A music visualizer with 3D artwork that is interactive with the music being played.

 ## Technologies Used